rtunnard/CleaningDataR_course/CodeBook.md

 `ln 24`: here we make the `TidyTable` output.
 The `group_by` and `summarise_each` funtions are used in conjunction here to apply the `mean` function over every column of the grouped data <b>except</b> those used to group the data.
 When `SubjectID` and `Activity` are used as grouping id variables, this returns the mean for every other column, for each `SubjectID` - `Activity` pairing.

 <h6>Desciption of TidyTable</h6>
-The product of the `run_analysis.R` script is the dimXdim data frame `TidyTable`.
-This contains the mean value of
+The product of the `run_analysis.R` script is the data frame `TidyTable`, with 180 observations of 69 variables in wide table format.
+The observations are the six unique activities (`LAYING`, `SITTING`, `WALKING`, `WALKING_DOWNSTAIRS` and`WALKING_UPSTAIRS`) for each of the 30 `SubjectID`s.
+The variables are:

+1. `SubjectID` - a unique identifier between 1 and 30 for each of the thirty subjects.
+2. `Activity` - the descriptive explantion of the activity the following measurements describe.
+3 - 68. - the mean and standard deviations of the various components of the gyrometer measurements collected from the wearable devices.
+For each activity and subject ID the all measurements of each gyrometer component have been meaned.
+69. `ActivityID` - the id code for the activities named in the `Activity` column.
+This has been included for refering back to the raw data at a later date.